go-aah/docs/auth-schemes/basic.md

 ## Configuration

-aah supports one or more `basic` auth scheme.
+aah supports one or more `basic` auth schemes.

 ### Realm: File